The Ultimate Madrid City Guide for Business Travellers

 The capital of Spain, Madrid, is the largest city in the country.
 It’s known for being one of Europe’s major international business and commerce centres, and is home to the headquarters of the World Tourism Organisation.
 With its high standard of living, steady GDP and financial importance, Madrid has earned its place as one of Europe’s leading cities along with London, Paris and Amsterdam.
+If you are planning a business trip or relocating to Madrid browse our range of serviced apartments in Madrid here.

 - Madrid’s Royal Palace is the official residence of the Spanish Royal Family.
 Certain areas of the Palace are open to visitors all year round (other than during official ceremonies and receptions) including the Palace Gardens, the China Room and the Throne Room.
 Entrance to the Palace is free with the Madrid Card.